-At the top of the view you see the name of our team and your account (1).
-Clicking the little arrow will bring you to the submenu, where you can go to your Profile or log out from your account.
+At the top of the view, you will see the name of your team and your account (1).
+Clicking the little arrow will bring you to the submenu, where you can go to your profile or log out from your account.

-(2) New Campaign button creates new campaign.
-Check this article to know about campaign settings.
+(2) The New Campaign button creates a new campaign.

-You can filter campaigns by the Attribute (4) and the Date range (5).
-Set campaign attribute and date range and then press Refresh/Apply (6) button.
-You will see only campaigns matching your conditions.
+You can filter campaigns by the Attribute (5) and the Date range (6).
+Set the campaign attribute and date range then click on the Refresh/Apply (7) button.
+You will see campaigns matching your conditions.

 - With traffic